 To check the burner safety function, first make sure the main gas valve is off.
 Turn the fan switch on, and allow the fan to start.
 Then, turn the heater switch on.
 The dryer will shut down after 20 seconds.
-The safety message, "Burner 1 warning flame not detected" will appear.
+The safety message, "Loss of flame" will appear.